National Statistics

 Chart A

-There were 3.8 months of inventory on a national basis at the end of March 2024, unchanged from the end of February.
-The long-term average is about five months of inventory.
+There were 5.1 months of inventory on a national basis at the end of March 2025, the highest level since the early months of the pandemic.
+The long-term average for this measure is five months of inventory.
+Based on one standard deviation above and below that long-term average, a seller’s market would be below 3.6 months and a buyer’s market would be above 6.4 months.

 Chart of interest B